deargle/deargle.github.io/_posts/2020-01-31-analytics-portfolio-r-md.md

 Tada!

+The markdown output can be saved as its own file, with a `.md` extension.
+This file can be hosted anywhere that renders markdown, such as a separate jekyll page, or even as a stand-alone github gist ([example](https://gist.github.com/deargle/ed95ed22574d4985d4339f6aebe5969d)) if you don't want to do the blog thing.

 In a future post, I'll figure out how to render the above dynamically.
-I see that jupyter notebooks can render R, which means that sites like [mybinder.org](https://mybinder.org) can render jupyter notebooks with R in them, but the flow from RStudio to jupyter notebooks is not yet clear to me.,,
+I see that jupyter notebooks can render R, which means that sites like [mybinder.org](https://mybinder.org) can render jupyter notebooks with R in them, but the flow from RStudio to jupyter notebooks is not yet clear to me.